 Why is hydrotherapy good for you?

-Hydrotherapy offers a lot of advantages over alternative therapies because it offers:
+Hydrotherapy offers a lot of advantages over alternative therapies:

-- treatment of impairments like pain, decreased range of motion, decreased strength and stiffness
+– Hydrotherapy offers treatment of impairments like pain, decreased ROM, decreased strength and stiffness.

-- a positive effect on overall, as well as local metabolism.
-This reduces arousal, pain and stiffness
+– Hydrotherapy positively influences overall as well as local metabolism.
+This reduces arousal, pain and stiffness.

-- the benefit of therapeutic, prophylactic and cosmetic effects
+– Hydrotherapy has therapeutic, prophylactic and cosmetic effects.

-- easy easily adaptation to patient‑specific needs and can simply be applied in a progressive way, from a non-weight-bearing to a full-weight-bearing program
+– Hydrotherapy can easily be adapted to patient‑specific needs and can simply be applied in a progressive way, from a non-weight-bearing to a full-weight-bearing programme.

-- the possibility to handle even the very heavy patients with great ease
+– Hydrotherapy offers the possibility to handle even the very heavy patient with great ease.

-- the possibility for the (physio-)therapist to observe the total body and check e.g. body alignment
+– The (physio-)therapist can observe the total body and check e.g. body alignment.

 What are the advantages of exercising in warm water?